0xProject/0x-protocol-specification/v2/coordinator-specification.md

 1. The [`Coordinator` contract](#coordinator), which is a [0x extension contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) that verifies transactions have been approved by the correct set of coordinators.
 1. A [coordinator server](#reference-coordinator-server) that approves or rejects 0x transactions under different conditions.

 This specification will describe a specific implementation of each component that intends to create a market structure that is more favorable for liquidity providers while allowing for liquidity to be consumed by smart contracts.
+See the reference server [design choices](#design-choices) section for more information.
 The flow for filling an order with the coordinator model is as follows:

 1. A taker selects the desired order(s) and creates a valid signed 0x transaction to fill the order(s) (e.g. `batchFillOrdersNoThrow`).
 2. The taker looks up the Coordinator server endpoint(s) corresponding to the order(s) using the [Coordinator Registry](#CoordinatorRegistry) smart contract.